pypa/pip-audit/README.md

   -s SERVICE, --vulnerability-service SERVICE
                         the vulnerability service to audit dependencies
-                        against (choices: osv, pypi) (default: pypi) -d, --dry-run         collect all dependencies but do not perform the auditing step (default: False) -S, --strict          fail the entire audit if dependency collection fails on any dependency (default: False) --desc [{on,off,auto}]
+                        against (choices: osv, pypi) (default: pypi) -d, --dry-run         without `--fix`: collect all dependencies but do not perform the auditing step; with `--fix`: perform the auditing step but do not perform any fixes (default:
+                        False)
+  -S, --strict          fail the entire audit if dependency collection fails
+                        on any dependency (default: False) --desc [{on,off,auto}]